Arkadipta-Kundu/projo/README.md

 # ![Projo Icon](assets/images/favicon.ico) Projo — Solo Project Manager

-**Projo** is a lightweight, self-hosted project management tool built for individuals and small teams.
-It helps you manage projects, tasks, notes, and issues efficiently with a clean UI and essential productivity features — including a visual Kanban board and data export options.
+**Projo** is a modern, self-hosted project management system built for solo developers and small teams.
+It offers everything you need to stay organized and productive — including project and task management, a visual Kanban board, Gantt charts, issue tracking, notes, imports/exports, and more — all wrapped in a clean, responsive UI.

 ---

 ## 🚀 Features

-- 🔐 **User Authentication** — Secure login/logout system to protect access.
+- 🔐 **User Authentication** — Secure login/logout with hashed passwords and change password option.
-- 📁 **Project Management** — Create, update, delete, and track projects.
+- 📁 **Project Management** — Create, update, delete, and track project timelines with Gantt views.
-- ✅ **Task Management** — Organize tasks with priorities, statuses, and project assignments.
+- ✅ **Task Management** — Manage tasks with priorities, due dates, and progress statuses.
-- 📊 **Kanban Board** — Drag-and-drop tasks across “To Do”, “In Progress”, and “Done”.
+- 📊 **Kanban Board** — Drag-and-drop task interface with AJAX-based live updates and visual status feedback.
+- 🗓️ **Gantt Chart** — Visualize task and project timelines, complete with a today marker and flexible time views.
-- 📝 **Notes** — Add quick notes and optionally tag them to specific projects.
+- 📝 **Notes** — Jot down notes, search/filter them, and tag them to specific projects.
-- 🐞 **Issue Tracking** — Log issues with severity/status and convert them to actionable tasks.
+- 🐞 **Issue Tracker** — Log issues by severity and status; convert them directly into actionable tasks.
-- 📤 **Data Export** — Export data as CSV or JSON for backup or integration.
+- 📤 **Data Export** — Download projects, tasks, notes, and issues as CSV or JSON for backup or external use.
+- 📥 **Data Import** — Upload structured JSON or CSV files to populate your project/task database.
+- 💾 **Database Backup** — Generate and download a full `.sql` backup of your database.
+- ♻️ **Reset Application** — Quickly clear all project data and return to default state.
+- 🌙 **Dark Mode** — Optional dark mode for a more comfortable visual experience.
+- 📚 **Activity Logs** — Track user events like data exports and password changes.

 ---